teragrep/rlp_08/README.md

 Server thread count can be set with `-Dthreads=8`.
 Default 1.

 Events received reporting interval can be enabled with `-DmetricsInterval=60`.
 Default 0 (disabled)

+## Contributing

+You can involve yourself with our project by [opening an issue](https://github.com/teragrep/rlp_08/issues/new/choose) or submitting a pull request.

+Contribution requirements:

+1. **All changes must be accompanied by a new or changed test.** If you think testing is not required in your pull request, include a sufficient explanation as why you think so.
+2. Security checks must pass
+3. Pull requests must align with the principles and [values](http://www.extremeprogramming.org/values.html) of extreme programming.
+4. Pull requests must follow the principles of Object Thinking and Elegant Objects (EO).

+Read more in our [Contributing Guideline](https://github.com/teragrep/teragrep/blob/main/contributing.adoc).

+### Contributor License Agreement

+Contributors must sign [Teragrep Contributor License Agreement](https://github.com/teragrep/teragrep/blob/main/cla.adoc) before a pull request is accepted to organization's repositories.

+You need to submit the CLA only once.
+After submitting the CLA you can contribute to all Teragrep's repositories.